Normalized Berkovich spaces and surface singularities: Normalized Berkovich spaces of special formal - -schemes

 \pa{ Let $\X$ be a special formal $k$-scheme.
 Then the specialization map on $\Xeta$ induces an anticontinuous map $\Sp_\X:\T\to\X$, which we call again \emph{specialization}.
-Indeed, the valuation ring of two elements of $\Xeta$ in the same $\I$-orbit is the same, therefore the specialization map on $\Xeta$ passes to the quotient, inducing a map of sets $\Sp_\X:\T\to\X$ such $\Sp_\X\circ\pi=\Sp_\X$.
+Indeed, as we observed in \ref{abstract_valuation_ring} the valuation ring of two elements of $\Xeta$ in the same $\I$-orbit is the same, therefore the specialization map on $\Xeta$ passes to the quotient, inducing a map of sets $\Sp_\X:\T\to\X$ such $\Sp_\X\circ\pi=\Sp_\X$.
 Anticontinuity follows from the fact that the specialization on $\Xeta$ is anticontinuous and $\pi$ is open by Lemma~\ref{L: normalized hausdorff}.
-We will prove in~\ref{sp_surjective} that if $\X$ is admissible then the specialization map is surjective. }
+We will prove in Proposition~\ref{sp_surjective} that if $\X$ is admissible then the specialization map is surjective. }